 Fax: (674) 444 – 3774

 Nauru has affiliations with Fiji, Solomon Islands, Kiribati and Papua New Guinea for the training in Bachelor of Nursing programmes.
-The Ministry of Health offers in-service training which provides a Nursing Certificate but it is not recognized outside of Nauru.
+The Ministry of Health offers in-service training which provides a Nursing Certificate, but it is not recognised outside of Nauru.

 The Health Practitioners Registration Board is under the auspices of the Ministry for Health covering doctors, nurses, midwives and dentists.
 The Board was established to regulate the practice of health practitioners and to provide for their registration.